Arunabh Kumar

 Arunabh Kumar (born 26 November 1982) is an Indian entrepreneur, producer, director, screenwriter, and an actor.
 He is the founder of streaming platform, The Viral Fever (TVF).
 His shows are often characterized by parody, lightheartedness, youth oriented, and competitive exams in India.

 Early life and career

 Arunabh Kumar was brought up in Muzaffarpur in Bihar.
 After completing his B.Tech. in Electrical Engineering from IIT Kharagpur, he joined Shah Rukh Khan's production house Red Chillies Entertainment as an assistant's position under Farah Khan.
 He was the assistant director for the movie Om Shanti Om.

 MTV rejected his creation Engineer's Diary which led to the launching of The Viral Fever.

 Personal life

-In 2022, Kumar married his girlfriend of 10 years, Shruti Ranjan.
+Arunabh Kumar was born on 26 November 1982 in Muzaffarpur, Bihar, India.
+He completed a Bachelor of Technology degree in electrical engineering from the Indian Institute of Technology Kharagpur.
+In May 2022, Kumar married his long-time partner, Shruti Ranjan, following a relationship of approximately ten years.

+Kumar has been featured in business and media listings, including Fortune India's “40 Under 40” list in 2015 and 2016.

+In 2017, multiple allegations of sexual harassment were made against Kumar.
+A first information report (FIR) was filed in Mumbai, following which Kumar stepped down from his executive role at TVF and was later granted bail.
+In December 2022, a Mumbai court acquitted Kumar of all charges, citing insufficient evidence and delay in the filing of the complaint.